nosilver4u/easy-image-optimizer/readme.txt

 == Changelog ==

 * If you would like to help translate this plugin in your language, get started here: https://translate.wordpress.org/projects/wp-plugins/easy-image-optimizer/

+= 3.9.2 =
+*Release Date - July 25, 2024*

+* changed: skip lazy load for LCP images based on fetchpriority when auto-scaling is disabled
+* changed: improve performance of ewwwio_is_file(), props @rmpel
+* changed: require PHP 8.1 or higher
+* fixed: Lazy Load and Easy IO fail to decode URLs with HTML-encoded characters, which causes esc_url to break the URL
+* fixed: Easy IO fails to update CDN domain if site is re-registered while still active

 = 3.9.1 =
 *Release Date - May 29, 2024*